API

 If you want to test the service, you can activate the Trial Period.
 It will expire in 14 days, and you'll be switched to the basic PAYG plan.

-When evaluating bare metal servers, users still gravitate toward the comparison to virtual servers.
+When evaluating Bare Metal, users still gravitate toward the comparison to Virtual Machines.
 For most companies, the criteria for choice are application-specific or workload-specific.
-It's common for a company to use a mix of bare metal servers along with virtualized resources across their cloud environment.
+It's common for a company to use a mix of Bare Metal servers along with virtualized resources across their cloud environment.

-Virtual servers are the more common model of cloud computing because they offer greater resource density, faster provisioning times, and the ability to scale up and down quickly as needs dictate.
+Virtual Machines are the more common model of cloud computing because they offer greater resource density, faster provisioning times, and the ability to scale up and down quickly as needs dictate.

 • Apps with complex security or regulatory requirements: The combination of a global data center footprint with physical resource separation has helped many organizations adopt a cloud while simultaneously meeting complex security and regulatory demands.

-Management Gcore control panel, API, Terraform DCImanager, IPMI, SSH
+Management Gcore Customer Portal, API, Terraform DCImanager, IPMI, SSH

 Server administration Automated for a user Done per user